 Give full privileges to the root user upon phpmyadmin:

-GRANT ALL PRIVILEGES ON phpmyadmin.* TO [email protected] IDENTIFIED BY 'password';
+GRANT ALL PRIVILEGES ON phpmyadmin.* TO root@localhost IDENTIFIED BY 'password';

-After login to MySQL, you have to execute the following command to give full privileges to root user.
-As you can see the password on the command you have to put your MySQL password.
+After login into MySQL, you have to execute the following command to give full privileges to the root user.
+As you can see the password on the command you have to put in your MySQL password.

-Now flush the privileges and then execute exit command to quit MySQL cli.
+Now flush the privileges and then execute the exit command to quit MySQL CLI.

 When you execute the command to edit config-db.php, the terminal will open a GNU nano editor, and you will see $dbuser as phpmyadmin.
 So, you must change it to ‘root’ from ‘phpmyadmin,’ as you can see in the image above.

 Root privileges dashboard of phpMyAdmin: